samWson/ruby-static-typing/README.md

 ## Type Checking

+### Ruby 3 RBS

+This repo was created using [RBS](https://github.com/ruby/rbs) on the `main` branch.

+RBS is a language for describing Ruby types.
+It is included with Ruby 3.0.
+It still requires another program to use the described types for checks against the source code.
+RBS has no effect on Ruby at run time.
+For this repo I've used [`steep`](https://github.com/soutaro/steep) to do type checking.

 RBS type signatures are included in the `sig` directory.
 Use `steep` to type check the repository: `steep check`.

-`steep watch` can also be used to automatically check files as they are saved.
+`steep watch lib` can also be used to automatically check files as they are saved.

 ## Development